Mendel Elefant: Biography

-Mendel was born in the town of Vișeu de Sus, Austria-Hungary.
+Mendel Elefant was born in the town of Vișeu de Sus, Austria-Hungary.
 He was the son of Rabbi Dov Berish Elefant and his wife Bava Elefant (née Eisenberger).
 His father, a rabbi and a dayan (religious judge), was fluent in six languages, and was a bank manager for many years.
 His mother, Bava, was a businesswoman, and was the mother of 12 children, while some children died at an early age.
 When Mendel was 11 years old his mother died of liver cancer, and his father remarried later on.